Review: TPC of Louisiana

 Location: Avondale, Louisiana

-History: TPC of Louisiana was built in 2004 specifically for the Zurich Classic, but due to Hurricane Katrina, it wasn’t held here until 2007.
-Since then, it is considered one of the finest courses in all of Louisiana, earning the following awards:
+History: TPC of Louisiana was built in 2004 by Pete Dye specifically to host the PGA Tour’s Zurich Classic, but due to Hurricane Katrina, it wasn’t held here until 2007.
+Since it opened, it is considered one of the finest courses in all of Louisiana, earning the following awards:

-Conditions: 9/10, since the course hosts the PGA Tour annually, it is kept in great shape year round.
-Pristine bunkers, fast Bermuda greens, and manicured fairways make this course the best conditioned course in the area.
+Conditions: 9/10, As you’d expect from a course that hosts the PGA Tour annually, TPC Louisiana is kept in great shape year round.
+Pristine bunkers, fast Bermuda greens, and manicured fairways make this one of the best-conditioned courses in the area.

 Scorecard: